+A group of theatre practitioners met and connected more by networking and sharing.
+They met informally for four or five years, moving around the country gathering members with great energy.
 Everyone agreed there should be less separation between the presenters of work (venues and festivals) and the makers of work (artists and presenters, touring companies).
 The sector wanted a collective voice to advocate for the performing arts to government as well as supporting the Arts Council’s advocacy.

 In 2003, Theatre Forum was incorporated.
 Its mission was to be the collective voice for the performing arts, to represent the disparate views of members including theatre, dance and opera production companies as well as venues, festivals and individual artists.
 Support for each other and to improve circumstances for people making work was part of the thinking at that time too.

 Members determine the company’s strategic priorities and set the agenda.
 The company works with members and partners in order to build and sustain a stronger performing arts community.

 Our aim is to provide organisation members with in-depth resources and relevant supports to lead their organisation.
 This includes being the go-to source for Arts Centre Directors for up-to-date information and providing resources required to plan and manage strategically.
 For individual and artist members, we want to be where everyone shares and exchanges information, finds resources and the support of arts organisations as well as other artists to make, present and produce work.
 We work alongside members to achieve the systemic changes required to make the sector a sustainable one.

 Here’s an overview of our goals in 2022:

 - Keep the connectivity between members, artists and other organisations and stakeholders that grew through the adversity of Covid times by continuing to be a performing arts hub.

 - Maintain existing and develop new collaborations to represent sectoral interests in order to secure resources and support for the sector.